 Michelle Cramer, CFRE, President & CEO

-Thank you, Tammy Warton, President & CEO and Deirdre DeWeese, Vice President of Philanthropy for the Girl Scouts of Ohio’s Heartland for giving me the opportunity to create this special day for these precious girls and their families.
-And a special thank you to Analeydis Urban, Latino Community Engagement & Outreach Manager, for leading this Girl Scout Troop and coordinating Camp Amigas since day one!
+Thank you, Tammy Wharton, President & CEO and Deirdre DeWeese, Vice President of Philanthropy and the Girl Scouts of Ohio’s Heartland for giving me the opportunity to create this special day for these precious girls and their families.